 Indians also turn this bread into other famous dishes such as Chili Parotta and Kothu Parotta.

 Just like most tasty different kinds of French bread, Indian bread is best paired with savory sauce or soup, especially curry.
-The following recipes will best suit your lovely bread.
+The following recipes will suit whichever type of Indian bread you like.

 This Indian curry is packed with beautiful spiciness and savory flavor from plenty of herbs.
 Murgh Kari has juicy broth from chicken breast.
 Turmeric, coriander, and cumin will perfume the curry with a fragrant aroma.